What is the Role of a Brand Manager? – Job Description

 Research & Analysis skills

-- Understanding of consumer needs and behaviour
+- Understanding of consumer needs and behavior

 - Strong communication and interpersonal skills.
 Especially the ability to work cross-departments to achieve results